Arkansas Sports Betting – Bet On Sports Legally In AR

 There has been no mention of mobile betting in the recently adopted sports betting legislation in Arkansas.
 However, to bet from your smartphone or tablet, you can access any of our recommended sportsbooks through your mobile device's browser.

-The betting apps provided by these brands are all web-based, mobile-optimized applications, so simply navigating to them on your phone will take you to their betting app.
+The betting apps provided by these brands are all web-based, mobile-optimized applications, so simply clicking on one of the sportsbook links provided on this page using a current mobile browser will take you to their betting app.

 Yes.
 The Oaklawn Racing Casino Resort is now accepting bets on sports, as is the Saracen Casino Resort and the Southland Casino.
 There are plans for one more domestic sportsbook, but that license has yet to be issued.